frlequ/network-tariff-card/readme.md

-# Network Tariff Card
+# Network Tariff Card for Home Assistant

-![Network Tariff Card](https://github.com/frlequ/network-tariff-card/blob/main/assets/network-tariff-card.jpg)

 A custom card for Home Assistant that visually displays the current electricity tariff block in a circled 24-hour clock format.
 This card allows customization of colors for different tariff blocks and offers the option to show or hide the hour labels.

+![Network Tariff Card](https://github.com/frlequ/network-tariff-card/blob/main/assets/network-tariff-card.jpg)

 ## Features